Your guests form an opinion about your home before they sit down. It’s the stuff you stopped seeing three months after you moved in.

 3. Whether Your Front Door Sticks, Squeaks, or Swings Clean

-4. Your Entryway Floor, Specifically What’s Underfoot
+4. Your Entryway Floor and What’s Actually Underfoot

 5. Shoe Piles and Whatever Else Landed Near the Door